yan-soon/tp/docs/DeveloperGuide.md

 5. This command object is then passed back to the `LogicManager` in step 2.

-6. `LogicManager` executes the newly created `RequiredCommand`, which will contain a list of `currentModules` in GradPad, all the `leftOverModules` and a `RequiredCommandStorage` to store all modules in the syllabus.
+6. `LogicManager` executes the newly created `RequiredCommand`, which will contain the following uninitialised attributes, list of `currentModules` in GradPad, all the `leftOverModules` and a `RequiredCommandStorage` to store all modules in the syllabus.

 7. Then, `RequiredCommand.execute()` retrieves the `GradPad` object stored within `Model` and accesses the `modules ` field within the `GradPad` with a few method calls, before storing it in `currentModules`.